 - A candidate may not include in a research project any work which has previously been accepted for another qualification.

 Duration of the Programme

-The programme may be taken by full-time candidates over a minimum of three semesters of equivalent full-time study, or by part-time candidates over a period of up to 3 years.
+The programme may be taken by full-time candidates over a minimum of three semesters of equivalent full-time study, or by part-time candidates over a period of up to three years.
 Any paper in which a candidate is enrolled shall be examined in the semester or year in which it is taken.